DasMinner/Extensions/README.md

 You can find some extensions for Players, Entitys and some other stuff.
 The extensions are made for kotlin (kspigot)

+# Examples:
-For exaple: If you want to drop an item you have to write:
+If you want to drop an item you have to write:
 `
 dropItem(location, ItemStack(Material))
+`
+Create a location:
+`
+val locationanme = location("worldname", x, y, z)
 `